rwijtvliet/belvys/docs/structure.rst

 Complex example
 ---------------

 The example shown above is a basic one.
-Here is a more complex example file, which shows all possibilities to specify a ``Structure``.
+Here is a more complex example file, which shows all possibilities to specify a ``Structure``:

 .. literalinclude:: ../belvys/example_structure_complex.yaml
    :language: yaml

+(:download:`download yaml 📄<../belvys/example_structure_complex.yaml>`)

 -------------------
 Class Documentation